 Are Gardenias Poisonous?

 Gardenias add beauty and fragrance to your yard and garden and can be grown in the ground and in containers.
-In most cases, the plants are considered non-toxic and not poisonous to humans according to the University of Nebraska and University of Arkansas.
+In most cases, the plants are considered non-toxic and not poisonous to humans according to the Nebraska Extension in Lancaster County.
 Specific types of gardenia can be considered toxic to dogs, cats and horses.
 However, in most cases the plants cause mild discomfort like diarrhea and hives.

 This is true for all parts of the plant.
 The leaves, seeds, flowers and roots are all non-toxic and considered safe to humans.
 In fact Gardenias are considered an edible flower.
 Some people even make pickles out of the green flower buds.
 If you are concerned about a reaction after being in contact with a plant it is always best to consult your doctor or veterinarian.